 - don't put your fingers in their mouth to help them as they may bite you accidentally

 Severe choking: back blows and abdominal thrusts

 Where choking is severe, the person won't be able to speak, cry, cough or breathe.
 Without help, they'll eventually become unconscious.

-To carry out a back blow on an adult or child over 1 year old:
+To carry out a back blow on an adult:

 - Stand behind them and slightly to one side.
 Support their chest with 1 hand.
 Lean them forward so the object blocking their airway will come out of their mouth, rather than moving further down.